 The final part of this documentary focuses on several aspects of how our predominantly meat consumption diet affects the planet.

 - ¾ of all agriculture land in the world is used for livestock production

 - The livestock industry is the single biggest source of natural habitat destruction

-- Dairy, egg and fish farming use 83% of the worlds farmland yet provide only 18% of the world’s calories
+- Dairy, egg and fish farming uses 83% of the world's farmland yet provide only 18% of the world’s calories

 - Animals are grazers and need animal feed requiring more farmland and water supply.
 2,400 meters of water is required to produce just one hamburger patty

 - 27% of freshwater consumption goes to animal production